nyu-pl-fa22/hw07-sol/README.md

 for the untyped lambda calculus.

-More precisely, the goal is to implement an interpreter for a dynamically typed subset of OCaml, called *MiniML*.
+More precisely, the goal is to implement an interpreter for a dynamically typed subset of OCaml that we'll call *MiniML*.
 We will implement the interpreter in OCaml itself.
 Most of the code will be given to you.
 Your task will be to implement several functions that are missing in the given code.
-These functions are relatively small but critical for the interpreter to work correctly.
+These functions are critical for the interpreter to work correctly.

 ### Syntax